 - Although probate fees may be incurred at death, the cost of preparing a will is substantially less than a living trust.

 - The estate may not need to be probated when an estate consists entirely of joint accounts, payable-on-death and transfer-on-death accounts, transfer-on-death deeds, and joint-tenancy property.

 - Probate should not be avoided in some estates.
 This is particularly true where claims or sizable lawsuits may be pending.
 Probate offers a statutory means to handle disputes among heirs and claims against an estate.
 It can also reduce the time for presentation of estate bills.
 These procedures are not available to the trustee of a living trust.

-A living trust may save money on an overall basis by avoiding probate, but costs more in legal fees at the beginning.
+A living trust may save money on an overall basis by avoiding probate, but it costs more in legal fees at the beginning.
 A will is less expensive at the beginning, but may eventually cost more because of probate costs and fees.
 Both accomplish identical estate tax savings after death.
-Use of a living trust requires you to assign your assets to the trust during your lifetime through the use of assignments, new deeds, and re-registration of assets.
-This can become time consuming and expensive.
+A living trust requires that you assign your assets to the trust during your lifetime through the use of assignments, new deeds, and re-registration of assets.
+This can become time-consuming and expensive.
 A will avoids such lifetime assignments and associated costs, but incurs similar costs and additional probate costs at death.
-There is no general rule about which plan is best, and the choice turns on consideration of all the above aspects.
+There is no general rule about which plan is best, and the choice turns on consideration of all of these aspects.
 Consultation with an attorney competent in estate planning will help you make the right decision.
 Further information may be obtained in New Mexico Cooperative Extension Service Guide G-255, Do You Need a Will? (http://aces.nmsu.edu/pubs/_g/G255.pdf).